-If you’re ever driving through the great state of North Dakota, located in the Upper Midwest of the
+If you’re ever driving through the great state of North Dakota, home of Dental Care Associates, located in the Upper Midwest of the

 U.S.- be sure to pay a visit to the quaint city of Minot.
 There you’ll find friendly people, less

 congested roads, and good air quality.
 It’s a little prairie town just about a hours drive away from

 Canada and 110 miles north of Bismarck, the state capital.
 Although, Minot is a diminutive city insight; there is a special landmark establishment in town that is worth your visit- Scandinavian